After taking a tumble, you immediately feel pain shooting from your ankle and realize it can’t bear your weight as well.

 When Should You See a Doctor for a Sprained Ankle?

 At times, a severe sprain can mask a broken ankle.
-If the pain and swelling do not improve after a few days, you should see a doctor.
+If the pain and swelling do not improve after a few days of home treatment, you should see a doctor.

 Editor's Note: This article was originally published on , and was last reviewed on .